 Imagine an incompressible fluid in three dimensions, being pushed around by .
 If the divergence is positive at a point then fluid is being created and pushed outwards.
 If the divergence is negative then the fluid is being sucked away, while if the divergence is zero then the vector field is pushing the fluid around, without creating or destroying it.
-The left hand side of Eq.
-3 is the sum over the entire volume of how much fluid is being created or sucked up.
-Now let’s look at the right hand side.
+The left hand side of the equation above is the sum over the entire volume of how much fluid is being created or sucked up.
+Now let's look at the right hand side.
 The dot product asks how much fluid is being pushed through the boundary; if the dot product is positive then fluid is being pushed out of the surface, if the dot product is negative then fluid is being pushed into the surface, while if the dot product is zero then fluid is circulating around the surface, without going inwards or outwards.

 In other words the divergence theorem says that the sum of all the fluid being created or sucked up at each point in the entire volume is equal to the net amount of fluid that gets pushed into or out of the surface.